 - Total anonymity towards third parties, including our own servers.

 At Olvid, we re-implemented everything from scratch.
 We rely on a minimum of third-party libraries and we have designed the entire application in house.

 Having new cryptographic protocols, we needed our implementation to be validated as widely as possible.
 To achieve that, we worked on three axes:

 - A ‘theoretical’ verification of the cryptography, by Prof. Michel Abdalla, from the internationally recognised French National Centre for Scientific Research.
 This mathematically proves that our protocols delivers the security guarantees that we claim;

 - A CSPN certification against the ANSSI (National Cybersecurity Agency of France requirements);

-- And finally, a Bug Bounty program mobilising thousands of cybersecurity researchers looking for exploitable vulnerabilities in every nook and cranny of our application.
+- A bug bounty program mobilising thousands of cybersecurity researchers looking for exploitable vulnerabilities in every corner of our application.

 For us, this last verification stage is essential.
 When you sell a security application, you certainly do not want a hacker to brag about having found a vulnerability in it!

 If we want to protect our application from hackers, it must be evaluated by people who use their exact methods and thought process.

 We had the opportunity to participate in YesWeHack’s Live bug bounty at the International Cybersecurity Forum (FIC).
 We began our bug bounty experience here being hacked live for two days!
-We don’t regret it, it has been an incredible experience.
+We don’t regret it – it was an incredible experience.
 The event gave us the opportunity to discuss our application with cybersecurity researchers; and it was a very instructive experience, from both technical and business aspects.

-Today you’re expanding your private program into a public one–what motivated this choice?
+You’re now expanding your private program into a public one.
+What prompted this choice?

-During our four months running a private program, only a few vulnerabilities were reported by the twenty or so researchers participating; none of these was severe.
+During the four months we ran a private program, only a few vulnerabilities were reported by the 20 or so participating researchers.
+None of these were severe.

-Therefore, we have deduced that our system is robust enough to welcome YesWeHack’s entire community.
-We now want to take advantage of one of Bug Bounty’s major strengths—crowdsourcing: tens of thousands of researchers bringing different skill sets and methods, to test the security of our application.
+We deduced from this that our system is robust enough to welcome YesWeHack’s entire community.
+We now want to take advantage of one of bug bounty’s major strengths, crowdsourcing: tens of thousands of researchers bringing different skill sets and methodologies to test the security of our application.